Amery death under investigation

-A Thursday evening physical altercation and the death of Joshua Zasada, 44, Amery is currently under investigation, according to a press release from the Amery Police Department.
+An August 27 evening physical altercation and the death of Joshua Zasada, 44, Amery is currently under investigation and has led to a charge of Second Degree Reckless Homicide for Nathan J. Bleyle, 44, Amery.

-The release from Amery Police Chief Tom Marson states Thursday, Aug.
+According to a press release from Amery Police Chief Tom Marson, Thursday, Aug.
 27, 2020 at approximately 7:20 p.m. the Amery EMS, Amery First Responders and Amery Police Department responded to a subject, not breathing, at a residence on Park Street in the city of Amery.

 Upon arrival of the officer, life saving measures were being administered by the medical staff without success.